hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 ![](/img/wod-blogserie3-reset.png "backend server RESET workflow")

- You may wonder what are the differences between **CLEANUP** and **RESET**?
-Well, firstly, they spell differently but that has nothing to do with the purpose of this article...Secondly, **CLEANUP** only takes care of student whereas **RESET** takes care of a larger scope.
-Let me explain.
+You may wonder about the differences between CLEANUP and RESET.
+CLEANUP only takes care of students whereas RESET takes care of a larger scope.
+Let me explain...**CLEANUP** only takes care of student whereas **RESET** takes care of a larger scope.

 W﻿hen a **CLEANUP** occurs, it deals with the participant's student workshop and home directory (the workshop directory belonging to the home directory).
 It cleans up workshop content, ssh keys, skeletons.
-The <RESET> will delete leftovers from the workshop's exercices.
+The **RESET** will delete leftovers from the workshop's exercices.
 For instance, when one runs the [Kubernetes 101](https://developer.hpe.com/hackshack/workshop/24) workshop, he is creating microservices, he's scaling them, and should at the end of the workshop run some `kubectl delete` commands to clean up everything.
-However, this does not happen all the time.
-And the admin needs to make sure that the next participant who will get affected the very same student environment comes with a fresh one.
+However, some participants may forget to run these clean up steps.
+And the admin needs to make sure that the next participant who will be assigned the same student environment gets a fresh one.
 Therefore, some measures have to be taken.
-Well these measures take place when a reset flag is associated to the workshop in the database.
+These measures take place when a reset flag is associated to the workshop in the database.

 D﻿uring the **CLEANUP** phase, a check is actually performed to test the presence of this flag through a simple API call on the frontend  API-DB server.
-If the workshop has a reset flag then a dedicated `reset-WKSHP.sh` script is called and performed the necessary tasks.
-In the case of kubernetes 101, it will wipe out any leftovers from the student.
+If the workshop has a reset flag then a dedicated `reset-WKSHP.sh` script is called and performs the necessary tasks.
+In the case of Kubernetes 101, it will wipe out any leftovers from the student.
 In some other cases, it will launch a revert to snapshot script on a virtual machine.

 Finally, let's consider the **PURGE** scenario.